AARNet: International connectivity

 European (GÉANT) and Asian (TEIN3) components of the global network.

 As at late 2014, AARNet operated a total capacity of 120 Gbit/s to North America and a further 5 Gbit/s to Asia.
 This equates to a 2.2 million-fold increase over AARNet's initial trans-Pacific capacity of 56 kbit/s in 1990 and represents an average doubling time of aggregate international capacity of only 14 months over the entire history of AARNet (cf. Moore's Law).

 Application services

-In addition to providing high capacity Internet transmission and routing services and a comprehensive range of core Internet services including BGP, DNS, NTP and IPv6, AARNet also provides a variety of higher-layer network services including:
+In addition to providing high capacity Internet transmission and routing services and a comprehensive range of core Internet services including Border Gateway Protocol (BGP), Domain Name System (DNS), Network Time Protocol (NTP) and IPv6, AARNet also provides a variety of higher-layer network services including: